 In addition to sessions at the main festival venue (Diggi Palace) and the Music Stage, there are additional events hosted by the Festival, which in the past have included performances at Amber Fort and Albert Hall.
 Volunteers assigned to this role will need to get the venue ready, usher people in and help manage crowds and invites.

-- Please note that if we meet our volunteer requirement on or before 31 October, 2016, we will cease accepting applications for positions for the 2017 edition of JLF
+- Please note that if we meet our volunteer requirement on or before 31 October, 2017, we will cease accepting applications for positions for the 2018 edition of ZEE JLF

 - Please ensure the details you have entered are correct and read through the form thoroughly before submitting